DEI4SME HACKATHONS

 Aušrinė Šilenskytė, DEI4SME Project leader & Program manager, University of Vaasa, Finland

-17:15-18:00 Keynote speeches
+17:15-18:00 Online & In person Keynote speeches

 Keynote 3: Managing DEI-related challenges in smaller business: psychology perspective.
 Juha Simola, Psychologist & long-term entrepreneur, Finland